 Another requirement is that the signature and the associated data are protected against future changes.

-In practice, the same proven techniques are used to achieve this, such as encryption and digital signatures.
-This makes an advanced electronic signature very strong legal proof.
+In practice, proven techniques are used to achieve this, such as encryption and digital signatures.
+This makes an advanced electronic signature a well balanced solution that combines easy-of-use, cost and strong legal proof.

 Qualified Electronic Signatures are the only exception where eIDAS requires specific technology.
 Documents must be provided with a certificate issued by a TSP (Trusted Service Provider).

 This means that every signatory must first identify themselves with the TSP.
-This makes the qualified electronic signature more secure, but also less practical and more expensive.
+This makes the qualified electronic signature very secure, but also too impractical and costly for most applications.

 The qualified electronic signature is therefore best applied to agreements of very high value and high potential risk.
 For example the ownership transfer of real estate.